Last updated 5 December 2005

-Amanda owns a 1972 MGB-GT (Chrome bumper, white, L-registration, overdrive, recessed grille, Rostyle wheels) which she bought in early 1995 for £250 !
-It was in a sad state, but we decided to strip it down completely here at Well Cottage and rebuild it as a two year project (i.e. complete it by April 1997).
-Fortunately we have a large old poultry barn which is not used for anything else, and is ideal for doing the work in.
-So how did it go ?
-Nothing but problems !
+My daughter Amanda fancied owning an MGB but couldn't afford a good one.
+She asked me whether, if she bought a wreck, I would help her restore it if she paid the bills.
+I said I would, so she bought a 1972 MGB-GT (chrome bumper, Glacier white, L-registration, overdrive, recessed grille, Rostyle wheels) in early 1995 for £250.
+It was in a sad state, but we decided to strip it down completely at our then home at Well Cottage in Sussex and rebuild it as a two-year project (i.e. complete it by April 1997).
+Fortunately we had a large old poultry barn which is not used for anything else, and was ideal for doing the work in.
+So how did it go?
+Not very smoothly!

 We decided to do all the work ourselves except cutting, welding and spraying, which was beyond our capabilities, and needed to be done properly (i.e. not by us !).